Private Banks and NBFCs vs Public Banks: Who wins?

 The industry is arguably one the most important of them all and forms the backbone of the country.
 The BFSI industry is responsible for being the custodian of funds of the public as well as large institutions and it is also responsible for efficiently allocating and lending capital to those pockets of the economy that need it the most.

-The banking space comprises of Public Sector Banks (PSBs) – that are government-owned, private sector banks and Non-Banking Financial Companies (NBFCs).
+The banking space comprises Public Sector Banks (PSBs) – that are government-owned, private sector banks and Non-Banking Financial Companies (NBFCs).
 Let’s look at the industry through a looking glass to identify where opportunities for investors lie.

 Overview of NBFCs in India

-A non-banking financial company (NBFC) is a monetary institution that performs most of the functions of a bank such as providing loans for various purposes, financial leasing, bill discounting etc. However, unlike banks, NBFCs cannot accept deposits or issue cheques drawn on itself.
-Normally, a conventional bank accepts deposits and inturn lends out that money as loans for a slightly higher rate of interest – thereby earning a spread – also called interest margin.
+A non-banking financial company (NBFC) is a monetary institution that performs most of the functions of a bank such as providing loans for various purposes, financial leasing, bill discounting etc. However, unlike banks, NBFCs cannot accept deposits or issue cheques drawn on themselves.
+Normally, a conventional bank accepts deposits and in turn lends out that money as loans for a slightly higher rate of interest – thereby earning a spread – also called interest margin.
 However, since NBFCs are not allowed to accept deposits, they raise money from banks and mutual funds, which they, in turn, lend out as loans for a slightly higher rate of interest.

 The NBFC sector in India has undergone a significant transformation over the past few years and is today seen as an integral part of the Indian financial system.
 NBFCs have played a key role in the development of the infrastructure segment.
 Over the past few years, a significant chunk of debt financing for infrastructure projects has been flowing in from NBFCs.
-They have also been providing credit to retail customers in underserved and unbanked areas, playing a key part in advancing Governments programme of financial inclusion.
+They have also been providing credit to retail customers in underserved and unbanked areas, playing a key part in advancing the Governments programme of financial inclusion.

 NBFCs have been building their business in areas like Micro, Small and Medium Enterprise (MSME) finance and mortgage products.
 This is evidenced by increasing assets of NBFCs as a percentage of banking assets.
 Moreover, very interestingly, NBFCs usually target underbanked segments of the population.
 This allows them to earn higher profits compared to banks, leading to a higher return on equity.

 2018 was the first time when a crisis in the NBFC sector came to light when some of the big names of the sector started defaulting on their repayment obligations.
-Having said that, the govt. has been proactive in tackling the crisis in a way that it didn’t blow up to become an economy-wide contagion.
-Other secular trends like low credit penetration in India compared to other economies and low NBFC credit as a percentage of GDP, when compared to other middle and high-income economies, provides a huge opportunity for NBFCs to grow.
+Having said that, the govt. proactively in tackled the crisis in a way that it didn’t blow up to become an economy-wide contagion.

 Overview of Private Banks in India